christopherkindl/start-hack-2021/README.md

 # Start Hack 2021

-**We won the SBB case of this year's Hackathon hosted by startglobal.org :tada:**
+**Update: We won the SBB case of this year's Hackathon hosted by startglobal.org :tada:**

 [About startglobal](https://www.startglobal.org/)